-- Fails to earn removal from academic probation within one year, especially when the student has multiple or repeated academic deficiencies; - Fails any course during a prescription year; - Fails a course during the BS Program (first three years of the Program) but the student has reassessed the maximum of five courses, and the student has had a prescription year; (see "Course Reassessment Policy," above); - Meets any of the criteria for dismissal established by City College (e.g., fails to earn removal from GPA probation), as specified in the CCNY Bulletin of Undergraduate Programs; - Fails a third Organ Systems course/module in the M1 or M2 year; - Fails a course or module a second time are subject to dismissal, no make-up tests or reassessments allowed; - Fails a third shelf exam in the M3 year; - Fails the clinical portion of 2 clerkships; - Fails any course or clerkship the student is repeating; - Fails to meet professionalism competencies.
+- Fails to earn removal from academic probation within one year, especially when the student has multiple or repeated academic deficiencies; - Fails any course during a repeated academic year; - Fails a course during the BS Program (first three years of the Program) but the student has reassessed the maximum of five courses, and the student has repeated an academic year; (see "Course Reassessment Policy," above); - Meets any of the criteria for dismissal established by City College (e.g., fails to earn removal from GPA probation), as specified in the CCNY Bulletin of Undergraduate Programs; - Fails a third Organ Systems course/module in the M1 or M2 year; - Fails a course or module a second time, no make-up tests or reassessments allowed; - Fails a third shelf exam (third conditional grade) in the M3 year; - Fails the clinical portion of 2 clerkships; - Fails any course or clerkship the student is repeating; - Fails to meet professionalism competencies.

 Generally, students are dismissed for academic reasons at the end, or before the beginning, of an academic year.
-Students may, however, be dismissed at the end of the first semester if they fail to meet the academic standards of the Program or if they fail a course which was being repeated.
+Students may, however, be dismissed at the end of the first semester or after a failed course/clerkship if they fail to meet the academic standards of the Program or if they fail a course/clerkship which was being repeated.